Missy Higgins: Climate and environment

-Higgins was among 21 artists to write and record music for the album ‘Sounds for the Reef’ which raised funds for legal action against plans to turn Queensland’s Abbot Point into one of the world’s largest coal ports and the decision to allow dredging near the Great Barrier Reef.
+Higgins was among 21 artists to write and record music for the album 'Sounds for the Reef' which raised funds for legal action against plans to turn Queensland's Abbot Point into one of the world's largest coal ports and the decision to allow dredging near the Great Barrier Reef.
 The album's 21 songs were sold on the Bandcamp website.

-Higgins also vocally protested against the Adani coal mine in 2017, writing an open letter to the former Australian Opposition Leader Bill Shorten and current Australian Attorney-General Mark Dreyfus, and donating time to narrating two campaign videos and the #StopAdani Roadshow Opener.
+Higgins also vocally protested against the Adani coal mine in 2017, writing an open letter to the former Australian Opposition Leader Bill Shorten and former Australian Attorney-General Mark Dreyfus, and donating time to narrating two campaign videos and the #StopAdani Roadshow Opener.

-Climate change played a large role in the creation of the music for her 2018 album ‘Solostalgia', which was named for a kind of distress brought on by environmental changes close to home.
+Climate change played a large role in the creation of the music for her 2018 album 'Solostalgia', which was named for a kind of distress brought on by environmental changes close to home.
 The album is also influenced by the feeling of climate grief and climate anxiety.

 Animal welfare

-Higgins has been a vegetarian for many years after being introduced to the idea by an ex-boyfriend and wanted to do something for animals rights after reading ‘Eating Animals’ by Jonathan Safran Foer.
+Higgins has been a vegetarian for many years after being introduced to the idea by an ex-boyfriend and wanted to do something for animals rights after reading 'Eating Animals' by Jonathan Safran Foer.
 She helped promote the 2005 People for the Ethical Treatment of Animals (PETA) advertising campaign and has supported their anti-fur stance.

 In 2012, Higgins voiced a series of radio advertisements organised by the group Animals Australia in a campaign to put an end to battery-hen egg production in Australia.
 Higgins was one of numerous publicly known advocates for the 'Oscar's Law' campaign.
 The campaign, launched in 2010, protests against the existence of "puppy factories" in Australia, whereby animals are factory farmed.
 One of the campaign's slogans was "Break the Puppy Trade—Don't buy puppies from pet shops" and the list of notable advocates included Paul Dempsey, Kate Ceberano and Mick Molloy.

-Higgins has also performed at animal welfare and conservation related fundraising and awareness concerts.This includes kicking off Animal Australia’s 2013 event ‘Animal Matters’ with a performance of ‘Hidden Ones’, and performing at Melbourne Zoo’s Twilights concert in 2012, 2013 and the 2020 where proceeds from the event went to conservation efforts and aims to save threatened species.
+Higgins has also performed at animal welfare and conservation related fundraising and awareness concerts.This includes kicking off Animal Australia's 2013 event 'Animal Matters' with a performance of 'Hidden Ones', and performing at Melbourne Zoo's Twilights concert in 2012, 2013 and the 2020 where proceeds from the event went to conservation efforts and aims to save threatened species.

 Refugees

-In 2016, Missy Higgins released “Oh Canada” which was written from the perspective of the refugee father of Alan Kurdi, a two year old Syrian boy who drowned while fleeing to Europe.
-All of the song’s net profits went to the Asylum Seeker Resource Centre (ASRC), and Higgins performed the song during the ASRC telethon held on World Refugee Day.
-In 2017 Higgins was announced as a new ASRC Ambassador and in 2018 appeared on ABC’s Q&A program and expressed her views on the Australian Government’s treatment of asylum seekers.
+In 2016, Missy Higgins released "Oh Canada", which was written from the perspective of the refugee father of Alan Kurdi, a two-year-old Syrian boy who drowned while fleeing to Europe.
+All of the song's net profits went to the Asylum Seeker Resource Centre (ASRC), and Higgins performed the song during the ASRC telethon held on World Refugee Day.
+In 2017 Higgins was announced as a new ASRC Ambassador and in 2018 appeared on ABC's Q&A program and expressed her views on the Australian Government's treatment of asylum seekers.

-Higgins also featured in the 2022 documentary ‘Scattered People: A Song Can Take You Home’ presented by the ASRC and Being Reel Films, along with other Australian Musicians.
+Higgins also featured in the 2022 documentary 'Scattered People: A Song Can Take You Home' presented by the ASRC and Being Reel Films, along with other Australian Musicians.